Uncooked RiceShelf Life, Storage, and Spoilage Guide

 Pantry

-Store in a cool, dry place, below 70°F (21°C), in an airtight container to protect from moisture and pests.
-Brown rice, due to its oil content, has a shorter shelf life of about 6 months in the pantry.
+Store in a cool, dry place (below 70°F/21°C) in an airtight container to protect from moisture and pests.
+Brown rice has a shorter pantry life due to its oil content and should be refrigerated or frozen for longer storage.

 Refrigerator